jianhuabi/dcos-k8s-handons/docs/k8s-leader-election.md

 ## Who is leader of K8s controller manager.

-Before jumping into code implemetation, I learned from the blog on how to inspect who is a leader of a leader election enabled service like k8s controller manager.
+Before jumping into code implemetation, I learned from the blog on how to inspect who is the leader of a leader election enabled service like k8s controller manager.

-In kubernetes, any leader enabled service will generate a EndPoint.
+In kubernetes, any leader enabled service will generate a EndPoint with a annotation suggests leadership in the service.
 Take k8s controller manager as example.

 ```
 > kubectl describe ep -n kube-system kube-controller-manager